-- Submit Claims directly to Molina via the Availity Essentials portal. - Submit Claims to Molina through your EDI clearinghouse using Payer ID SX109 for CMS 1500 and 12X09 for UB, refer to our website at MolinaMarketplace.com for additional information.
+- Submit Claims directly to Molina via the Availity Essentials portal. - Submit Claims to Molina through your EDI clearinghouse using Payer ID ABRI1, refer to our website MolinaMarketplace.com for additional information.

-While both options are embraced by Molina, submitting claims via the Availity Essentials portal (available to all Providers at no cost) offers a number of additional Claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper Claims.
+While both options are embraced by Molina, submitting Claims via the Availity Essentials portal (available to all Providers at no cost) offers a number of additional Claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper Claims.